cjolowicz/poetry-merge-lock/README.md

-If the merge conflicts cannot be resolved by this tool, you can use the `--print-content-hash` option to compute the content hash for the `metadata.content-hash` entry, and resolve the remaining merge conflicts manually.
+If the merge conflicts cannot be resolved by this tool, you can use the `--print-content-hash` option to compute the content hash for the `metadata.content-hash` entry, and resolve the conflicts manually.

 ## Installation